Community Vitality Report

 Former CRA District: Multi

 As part of our 2013 Strategic Planning, the CRA posed the question “How do we get out of this business?”, which challenged the agency to do its work so well that we would no longer be needed.
 We realigned internal efficiencies and talent to support more complex projects, we formed new and strengthen existing partnerships to leverage resources and build capacity, and we reaffirmed our commitment to engage in initiatives that address urban blight and contribute to community quality of life.
-The recent success of projects like Depot Park, Bo Diddley Plaza, and the A. Quinn Jones Museum and Cultural Center can in part be attributed to this vision.
+The recent success of projects like Depot Park, Bo Diddley Plaza, and the A. Quinn Jones Museum & Cultural Center can in part be attributed to this vision.

 To some, an increase in taxable property value would be a sign of success for these projects.
 However, we believe that at best this is an incomplete metric of success.
 A more inclusive indicator of success- what we are calling ‘community vitality’—takes into consideration the short- and long-term economic, environmental, social, policy, and health outcomes of redevelopment at both the individual and community level.
 Simply, the success of a CRA cannot be measured by property values alone.
-From this perspective, the CRA recently embarked on an effort to better understand the impacts of our work community vitality.
+From this perspective, the CRA recently embarked on an effort to better understand the impacts of our work through community vitality.

 After a solid look back and fielding questions that planners and re-developers pose about what makes a city vibrant and successful, we defined our survey tool.
 The tool was designed to be short, concise and user-friendly.
 We included ranked questions and a heat map where participants could identify where areas we’re thriving, and where they weren’t thriving.
 We took our questions to a cross-section of the community at events such as the Fifth Avenue Arts Festival, the A. Quinn Jones Museum and Cultural Center grand opening, Relay for Life at Howard Bishop Middle School and Active Streets Gainesville at Depot Park.
 We also posted our survey on EngageGNV and Facebook.